 In early 2021, teachers and staff in Opportunity Culture roles across the country answered a series of questions about their schools and their jobs.
 The survey results showed that 98% of multi-classroom leaders (MCLs) and 90% of all staff on MCL teams would like the Opportunity Culture initiative to continue in their schools.
 In countless interviews, educators have expressed how much they like their roles and what a positive impact Opportunity Culture models have had on teacher recruitment and retention and on student achievement.
 Read what educators have to say here!

-Public Impact, which founded the Opportunity Culture initiative, can help your district or state design and implement Opportunity Culture models that not only address these challenges but fit your schools’ unique needs.
+Public Impact, which founded the Opportunity Culture initiative, can help your district, charter organization, or state design and implement Opportunity Culture models that not only address these challenges but fit your schools’ unique needs.

-We work with districts and states that are committed to the five Opportunity Culture Principles and are eager to meet or surpass the goal of:
+We work with districts, CMOs, and states that are committed to the five Opportunity Culture Principles and are eager to meet or surpass the goal of:

 - Reaching at least 75 percent of students…